 - A versatile performer who keeps his audience laughing aloud while dazzling them with his dexterity

-Michael Davis, a gifted man who is a juggler, a versatile performer who keeps his audience laughing aloud while dazzling them with his dexterity.
+Michael Davis, is a gifted man who is a juggler, a versatile performer who keeps his audience laughing aloud while dazzling them with his dexterity.

 Whether performing on national television, the nightclub circuit, or the live stage, where he has been featured in the successful production of Sugar Babies, Michael Davis is always one thing: very, very funny.